 The use of ARGO messaging system to collect Nagios notifications

-VAPOR 2.0

-The initial prototype (described in D3.4) has been put in production after a test phase of one month.

-VAPOR 2.1

-The main features of this release were:

-Integration of GSTAT features;

-a map of the resources:

-http://operations-portal.egi.eu/vapor/resources/GL2Map

-a table of the resources:

-http://operations-portal.egi.eu/vapor/resources/GL2ResSummary

-a Top BDII browser:

-http://operations-portal.egi.eu/vapor/resources/GL2ResBdiiBrowser

-New menu;

-Bug fixing;

-Integration of feedback given by users;

-Ergonomics improvements.

 VAPOR 2.2

 This release has been delivered in February 2017.

 For this release, the Operations Portal team has worked closely with the EGI Operations to consolidate the different queries to the Top BDII and the different extracted figures.
 The results are the following: